TimoGuy/DemoEngine/TestGUI/ideapad.md

     - [ ] @5:45 (NOTE: hammer throw, the ball is 16lbs, and the cable is <=1.22m)
   - [x] So having a `spin` value and a `lean` value would be super good.
     - [x] Spin: the y axis angular momentum
+  - [ ] So doing the helicopter would be great, yes, however, pressing X while spinning to *throw* the bottle away would be great too
+    - [ ] Meant to be in line with "willing yourself to the bottle" bc it's supposed to will itself into your hands or onto your body

 - [ ] Bang bang vertical slice
   - [ ] Charge a vertical over-the-head slice (tilt L stick and hold RT), then right after you press X to launch the attack, press A to get your feet off the ground so you can detach yourself/launch yourself off of what you hit.